pantheon-systems/documentation/source/docs/guides/ssl-with-cloudflare.md

 In addition to gratis HTTPS service, content distribution, and many nifty security features, CloudFlare also offers the ability to use a CNAME for the "root" domain for your site through something they call [CNAME Flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/).

 We recommend you take advantage of this feature as it frees you up from being tied to a single IP address, which is inherently risky.
+In addition, using CNAME Flattening is the only way to standardize on HTTPS with a root domain.
 Here are some example DNS settings:

 ![Example DNS Settings](/source/docs/assets/images/cloudflare-dns.png)

 In this example we used the `@` symbol to set up the "root" CNAME and are using the Pantheon-provided `env-site-sitename.pantheon.io` domain as the target.
+In the case of legacy gotpantheon.com sites, use `edge.live.getpantheon.com` for the CNAME target of the root record.

 As this example shows, you can set additional CNAME records for your Dev and Test environments, then add them to your Pantheon Dashboard using the [Domains Tab](/docs/articles/sites/domains).
 That is optional, but you will see references to these additional domains later on in the CMS configuration instructions.